AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) (LTS edition, currently 16.x)
 2. Install dependencies by executing `npm install` from the project's root directory
-3. Modify the `homepage` value in `package.json` to reflect the path (after the hostname) at which it will be deployed
+3. Modify the `base` value in `vite.config.mjs` to reflect the path (after the hostname) at which it will be deployed
    a.
-For example, if deploying to https://my-server/pain-mgmt-summary/, the `homepage` value should be `"http://localhost:8000/pain-mgmt-summary"` (note that the hostname need not match)
+The path must start and end with a forward slash (`/`).
    b.
+For example, if deploying to https://my-server/pain-mgmt-summary/, the `base` value should be `"/pain-mgmt-summary/"`.
-If deploying to the root of the domain, you can leave `homepage` as `"."`
+   c.
+If deploying to the root of the domain, set the `base` value to `"/"` or comment out the `base` property.
 4. Modify the `clientId` in `public/launch-context.json` to match the unique client ID you registered with the EHR from which this app will be launched
 5. NOTE: The launch context contains `"completeInTarget": true`.
 This is needed if you are running in an environment that initializes the app in a separate window (such as the public SMART sandbox).
 It can be safely removed in other cases.
 6. If you've set up an analytics endpoint (see below), set the `analytics_endpoint` and `x_api_key` in `public/config.json`
-7. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`
+7. If you'll be launching the app from an Epic EHR, modify `.env` to set `VITE_EPIC_SUPPORTED_QUERIES` to `true`
    a.
 This modifies some queries based on Epic-specific requirements
-8. Run `npm run build` to compile the code to static files in the `build` folder
+8. Run `npm run build` to compile the code to static files in the `dist` folder
-8. Deploy the output from the `build` folder to a standard web server
+9. Deploy the output from the `dist` folder to a standard web server

-Optionally to step 9, you can run the static build contents in a simple Node http-server via the command: `npm run start-static`.
+Optionally to step 9, you can run `npm run serve` to use Vite's built-in server to host the code in `dist`.
+This approach, however, should not be used in production.

 ### To update the valueset-db.json file